 JuiceFS supports a variety of common databases as metadata engine, like Redis, TiKV, MySQL/MariaDB, PostgreSQL, SQLite...and the list is still expanding.
 Submit an issue if your favorite database isn't supported.

 How JuiceFS Stores Files

-The strong consistency and high performance of JuiceFS is ascribed to its unique file management mode.
-Unlike the traditional file systems that can only use local disks to store data and the corresponding metadata, JuiceFS formats data first and then store the data in object storage (cloud storage) with the corresponding metadata being stored in databases such as Redis.
+The strong consistency and high performance of JuiceFS is ascribed to its special file management model.
+Traditional file systems use local disks to store both file data and metadata, while JuiceFS formats data first and then stores them in object storage, with the corresponding metadata being stored in the metadata engine such as Redis.

 Each file stored in JuiceFS is split into one or more "Chunk"(s) with the size limit of 64 MiB.
 Each Chunk is composed of one or more "Slice"(s).
 The purpose of Chunk is to divide large files and improve performance, while Slice exists to further optimize different kinds of write operations, they are both internal logical concept within JuiceFS.
 The length of the slice varies depending on how the file is written.
 Each slice is then divided into "Block"(s) (size limit to 4 MiB by default).

 Blocks will be eventually stored in object storage as the basic storage unit, that's why you cannot find the original files directly in the object storage, instead there's only a